Principal & Vice-Chancellor

 Andrea graduated as a veterinary surgeon from Trinity College Dublin, Ireland, and after a short time in veterinary practice, embarked on an academic career which led to her appointment as a lecturer in Veterinary Pharmacology, and ultimately, Professor at the University of Glasgow.
 She held the roles of Dean of the Faculty of Veterinary Medicine, Vice Principal and ultimately Deputy Vice Chancellor for the University of Glasgow before taking up the role of Principal and Vice-Chancellor at Edinburgh Napier University in 2013.

-During the 1990s Andrea established herself as a research leader in the field of animal pain, its recognition and management, and was appointed Professor of Veterinary Pharmacology in 1998.
-She also undertook advanced clinical training becoming a Diploma holder of the Royal College of Veterinary Surgeons and gaining Diplomate status of the European College of Veterinary Pharmacology and Toxicology, and the European College of Veterinary Anaesthesia.
-She has published extensively and has received awards for her work including the Pfizer Academic Award for Animal Health Research, the Amoroso Award from the British Small Animal Veterinary Association and, along with her collaborators, the Universities Federation for Animal Welfare Companion Animal Award for contributions to animal welfare.
-She has contributed to educational development in animal pain management and welfare over many years; currently she is a member of the World Small Animal Veterinary Association's Global Pain Council and a Trustee of two animal charities.
+In her academic career, Andrea established herself as a research leader in the field of animal pain, its recognition and management.
+She has published widely and has received awards for her work including the Pfizer Academic Award for Animal Health Research, the Amoroso Award from the British Small Animal Veterinary Association and the Universities Federation for Animal Welfare Companion Animal Award for contributions to animal welfare.
+She has contributed to educational development in animal pain management and welfare over many years including as a member of the World Small Animal Veterinary Association's Global Pain Council.